 Achieving a reliable, meaningful result from an STA experiment requires careful sample preparation and the selection of suitable measurement parameters including temperature programme, test atmosphere/s and sample holders.
 The instrument calibration also has a major influence on the quality of the measurement data.
 In this webinar we will discuss the most important influencing factors for STA measurements and show how to setup up a measurement via a live demonstration with the NETZSCH Proteus Software.

 Analysis and interpretation of measurement curves is usually the final step after completing an STA measurement.
 In part 3, we will show how to evaluate STA measurements in the NETZSCH Proteus Software including a live demonstration of NETZSCH’s unique one-click AutoEvaluation software feature.
-We will conclude the webinar series by presenting a selection of special application examples and answering some FAQ’s from the earlier webinars.
+We will conclude the webinar series by presenting a selection of special application examples.